Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Numerical experiments

 \section{Numerical experiments}

-This section is devoted to the numerical comparison of three solvers of the eikonal equation: two popular methods (AGSI, FM-8) which enjoy a reputation of simplicity and efficiency in applications, and the proposed algorithm (FM-LBR).
-The Adaptive Gauss Seidel Iteration\footnote{ As suggested in \cite{BR06}, the stopping criterion tolerance for the iterations of the AGSI is set to $10^{-8}$. } (AGSI) \cite{BR06} produces numerical approximations which are guaranteed to converge towards the solution of the continuous anisotropic eikonal equation as one refines the computation grid\footnote{ The grid is triangulated with a trivial periodic mesh, for the AGSI and the MAOUM }, for an arbitrary continuous Riemannian metric $\cM$.
-Fast Marching using the 8 point stencil (FM-8, stencil illustrated on Figure \ref{fig:Classical}, center left) does not offer this convergence guarantee, but has a quasi-linear complexity $\cO(N \ln N)$, in contrast to the super-linear complexity $\cO(\mu(\cM) N^{1+\frac 1 d})$ of the AGSI.
-Fast Marching using Lattice Basis Reduction\footnote{We use for each discrete point $z$ the $\cM(z)$-reduced neighborhood described by Proposition \ref{propNeigh2} in 2-d, and Proposition \ref{propNeigh3} in 3-d, except if the matrix $\cM(z)$ is detected to be exactly diagonal.
-In that case we use the standard $4$ vertices neighborhood in 2-d (resp. $6$ vertices in 3-d), which is a $\cM(z)$-reduced mesh, see Figure \ref{fig:Classical} (left and center right).
-This modification has little impact on accuracy or CPU time, but avoids to pointlessly break the symmetry of the numerical scheme.
-A C++ source code, provided as an ancillary file to the Arxiv version of this paper, allows to reproduce the above experiments. } (FM-LBR) aims to offer the best of both worlds: a convergence guarantee, and fast computation times\footnote{Note that memory requirements are doubled for the FM-LBR in comparison with the AGSI and FM-8, see Remark \ref{rem:memory}.}.
+We compare numerically the FM-LBR with two popular solvers (AGSI, FM-8) of the eikonal equation, which enjoy a reputation of simplicity and efficiency in applications, and with the recent and closely related MAOUM.
+The Adaptive Gauss Seidel Iteration\footnote{ As suggested in \cite{BR06}, the stopping criterion tolerance for the AGSI iterations is set to $10^{-8}$. } (AGSI) \cite{BR06} produces numerical approximations which are guaranteed to converge towards the solution of the continuous anisotropic eikonal equation as one refines the computation grid\footnote{ The grid is triangulated with a trivial periodic mesh, for the AGSI and the MAOUM.
+As a result the AGSI uses a 6 point stencil. } , for an arbitrary continuous Riemannian metric $\cM$.
+Fast Marching using the 8 point stencil (FM-8, stencil illustrated on Figure \ref{fig:Classical}, center left) does not offer this convergence guarantee, but has a quasi-linear complexity $\cO(N \ln N)$, in contrast with the super-linear complexity $\cO(\mu(\cM) N^{1+\frac 1 \dim})$ of the AGSI.
+Fast Marching using Lattice Basis Reduction \footnote{ The FM-LBR stencil $V(z)$, at each grid point $z \in \Omega \cap Z$, is built \eqref{eq:VFromT} from the $\cM(z)$-reduced mesh $\cT(\cM(z))$ of Proposition \ref{prop:Stencils}, except if the matrix $\cM(z)$ is detected to be exactly diagonal.
+In that case we use the standard $4$ vertices neighborhood in 2D (resp. $6$ vertices in 3D), which is an $\cM(z)$-reduced mesh, see Figure \ref{fig:Classical} (left and center right).
+This modification has little impact on accuracy or CPU time, but avoids to pointlessly break symmetry. } (FM-LBR) aims to offer the best of both worlds: a convergence guarantee, and fast computation times \footnote{ Note that the FM-LBR memory requirement is higher than that of the AGSI and FM-8, see Remark \ref{rem:memory}. }.